fly-hiring/be-elixir-challenge/README.md

 # Fly Backend Work Sample

 Hello!
-This is a hiring project for our [Full-Stack Engineer position](https://fly.io/jobs/full-stack-engineer/).
+This is a hiring project for our [UX Engineer position](https://fly.io/jobs/ux-engineer/).
 If you apply, we’ll ask you to do this project so we can see how you work through a contrived (yet shockingly accurate) example of the type of things you’d do at Fly.io.

 We want you to write some code to solve this problem, and tell us about your solution in the `NOTES.md` file.
 More details below!

 ## The Job

-As a Full-Stack Engineer at Fly.io, you’ll be working on the interfaces around our platform product.
-Checkout the [job post](https://fly.io/jobs/full-stack-engineer/) for the nitty gritty.
+As a UX Engineer at Fly.io, you’ll be working on the interfaces around our platform product.
+Checkout the [job post](https://fly.io/jobs/ux-engineer/) for the nitty gritty.

 ## Background Information